Beating the Heat

 - Store in an air-tight container for up to 2 weeks.

-The sad strawberry mush that’s left went into my compost, but I did wonder if it could be used in some baking, a smoothie or something else.
+*The sad strawberry mush that’s left went into my compost, but I did wonder if it could be used in some baking or a smoothie.